Refunds and changing your ticket

 If you already have your tickets but change your plans for any reason, you can still ask for a refund: you may have to pay a £10 admin fee.

-- If you bought your ticket from one of our stations, simply return it to the ticket office to ask for a refund
+- If you bought your ticket from one of our stations, simply return it to the ticket office to ask for a refund, or use our online refund form.

-- If you bought a ticket online and have your ticket with you, simply apply for a refund at one of our ticket offices
+- If you bought a ticket online and have your ticket with you, simply apply for a refund at one of our ticket offices, or use our online refund form.

 - If you bought your ticket online but have never collected it you can apply for a money back guarantee refund